 • and Clingendael Netherlands Institute of International Relations

 decided to establish the Hague Academic Coalition (HAC) with the intention of raising the effectiveness and efficiency of their work in relation to The Hague’s role as City of Peace and Justice.
 In the following years several more institutions joined the coalition.

 HAC promotes research, education and public debate in support of the development of international policy, law, governance and international negotiation towards justice, peace and sustainable development.
 In particular, HAC supports the work of the various international agencies in these fields based in The Hague.

 HAC was officially launched at its first “From Peace to Justice” conference spring 2004.
 In the following years a number of similar conferences were organised of which The Hague Academic Press subsequently published the books.

 Well-known projects like the Hague Justice Portal (HJP) and the Hague Forum for Judicial Expertise (HFJE) were initiated and carried out by the T.M.C.
 Asser Instituut under the auspices of HAC.

 On 9 September 2013 HAC initiated and organised its first TEDx conference on “The Future of Peace & Justice”, followed by a second event, the TEDx Salon on “Secure Societies” on 19 March 2014.

-Other examples of Hague academic cooperation the Asser Institute is involved in are:
+Another example of Hague academic cooperation the Asser Institute is involved in is:

 • The International Centre for Counter-Terrorism (ICCT)